tvbloke/thesis/README.md

 # thesis

-Various Drafts of my thesis
+Looking for a way to keep different drafts of my thesis together, I thought of putting them into git instead of using unix 'make'.